protocol/research-website/content/posts/202107-di2f-outcomes/index.md

 ---

 The first edition of the DI2F Workshop, which took place on 21 June 2021 and focused on decentralising the Internet with IPFS and Filecoin, has been a phenomenal success!
-We received more than 20 submissions, out of which 11 were selected to be presented on the day.
+We received more than 20 submissions, out of which 11 were selected to be presented on the day (scroll down to the three sections at the bottom of [this page](http://dl.ifip.org/db/conf/networking/networking2021/index.html) for the full text).
 We were joined by more than 40 participants who were very active in the discussions and gave a vibrant atmosphere to the workshop.
 The session chairs did a great job of asking the right questions and triggered extensive discussion around the presentations.

 The contributions covered a wide range of topics:
 - Protocol extensions that are central to the operation of IPFS, such as the DHT and pubsub